singular-gpispace/spack-packages/README.md

 Note, this setup needs to be run for every new session in which the user wishes to use spack.

-When cloning spack initially, Spack still needs to boostrap clingo.
+When cloning spack initially, Spack still needs to bootstrap clingo.
 This can be done by concretizing any spec, for example
 ```bash
 spack spec zlib